Estate Planning Attorney – An Experienced Firm Focused on Wills and Trusts

 Some Frequently Asked Questions

+What to Look For in a Overland Park Estate Planning Attorney?”
 The most important thing is simple: competency.
 You don’t just want to pick out any old attorney (and don’t get us wrong – every attorney we know believes that they can draft a will or trust; most can, but most don’t know all the ins and outs).
 So, the competency piece is actually hard to find.
-Locally (KC, etc), there have several good attorneys that focus on estate planning law (besides us, of course).
-Take your time and find a good estate planning attorney here in KC (call us at (913)908-9113 or (816)224-3133).
+Locally (Overland Park, etc), there are several good attorneys that focus on estate planning law (besides us, of course).
+Take your time and find a good estate planning attorney here in OP, KS (call us at (913)908-9113).

 Second, find someone that you can communicate with easily.
 Remember, you are trying to find someone that creates a full estate plan, which can include many other things than just a will or trust.
 There are asset protection issues (asset protection planning can be an art in and of itself).
 You need to be able to easily discuss your needs and your lawyer needs to be able to effectively communicate what certain things are, like a advance health care directives (and why you need one), or a living will, or financial power of attorney.